Quirin Hammer team – Innate Immune Regulation

 About our research

-Quirin completed his PhD at the German Rheumatism Research Centre and the Humboldt University of Berlin in 2018.
+Quirin Hammer completed his PhD at the German Rheumatism Research Centre and the Humboldt University of Berlin in 2018.
 During his PhD, he studied host-pathogen interactions between human natural killer cells and cytomegalovirus.
-His work focuses on developing next-generation NK cell immunotherapy against cancer.
-When not at work, Quirin enjoys learning chess, having coffee, and socializing.

-Amir Horowitz, New York City, United States of America
+- Assistant Professor Amir Horowitz, Icahn School of Medicine at Mount Sinai, New York City, United States of America.

 - Marie Skłodowska-Curie Actions (EU)